 Unsweetened fruit juice, semi-skimmed milk, yoghurt drinks and water are healthy options.
 Please do not send drinks that are high in sugar or fizzy pop into school.

-Where possible, please DO Not send nuts or any foods containing nut products into school, as we have a number of children with sever nut allergies that are life threatening.
+We are a nut free school so please DO Not send nuts or any foods containing nut products into school, as we have a number of children with severe nut allergies that are life threatening.